genropy/genropy_saved/docs/genro/miscellaneous/viewform.rst

     The ``data-entry window`` allow to:

-    * modify, add or delete a single records (user must authenticate himself with the right permits to perform these actions - check the add??? documentation page for more information)
+    * modify, add or delete a single records (user must authenticate himself with the right permits to perform these actions - check the add??? page for more information)

     .. image:: ../_images/components/th/form.png